Dafame/alx-low_level_programming/README.md

-This is the readme for my pointers, arrays and strings tasks.
+This is the readme file for my alx low level programming repository